Neurotech-Hub/LED_Array_Controller/README.md

 ## Overview

 The LED Array Controller GUI enables seamless control of multiple SEEEDuino XIAO boards arranged in a daisy chain.
-Each board can control a servo motor (60-120 degrees, safety limited) and an LED array via DAC output (0-2100mA current control).
+Each board can control a servo motor (60-120 degrees, safety limited) and an LED array via DAC output (0-1500mA current control, safety limited considering the LED current limit).
 The system uses a round-robin communication protocol where commands are passed from one device to the next, allowing for both synchronized and individual device control.

 ## 🚀 What This System Does